 6. Nasty Gal

 This San Francisco-based brand is all about confidence for all women.
-Their styles are bold, trendy, and Instagram-ready (and 50% off at the time of this article’s writing!).
-Crop tops, stunning patterns, and satin dominate this website’s pages— along with a killer lingerie line.
+Their styles are bold, trendy, and Instagram-ready.
+Crop tops, stunning patterns, double-breasted suit jackets and satin dominate this website’s pages— along with a killer lingerie line.
 Hit up Nasty Gal’s “Party” page for a stunning look that will make heads turn when you walk in the room.

 ASOS is a British shopping website that curates the best items from dozens of different brands and conveniently compiles them.
 It’s known for being affordable, diverse, and having a bomb plus-size line.